The Equality Act (2010) provides the legal framework for most of our work. It:

-Employers can take positive action measures in recruitment and promotion in order to address disadvantage and/or disproportionately low participation provided that they do not operate a blanket policy or practice of treating people with a particular protected characteristic better than others, and they appoint the best person for the job.
-The action they choose to take must be a proportionate means of overcoming the disadvantage or increasing participation.
+Employers can take positive action measures in recruitment and promotion in order to address disadvantage, different needs and/or disproportionately low participation provided that they do not operate a blanket policy or practice of treating people with a particular protected characteristic better than others, and they appoint the best person for the job.
+The action they choose to take must be a proportionate means of overcoming disadvantage, meeting needs or increasing participation.

 It is never unlawful direct disability discrimination to treat a disabled person more favourably than a non-disabled person.
 However, it might be appropriate to take positive action measures to overcome disadvantage, meet different needs or increase participation of people with one impairment but not those with other impairments.